At a high altitude, there is less oxygen available to breathe. This can pose risks to people with chronic obstructive pulmonary disease.

 3. Test COPD symptoms

-To determine whether it is advisable for a person with COPD to fly or travel, a doctor may perform the following tests:
+To determine whether it is advisable for a person with COPD to fly or travel, a doctor may perform the

 - Spirometry.
 This involves breathing into an instrument called a spirometer, which measures lung function.